christian-blum/ESP32-Key-Debouncer/README.md

 The __Loop__ versions are called in loop context and provide _ASAP_ signalling of key state changes.
 Unless you have very good reasons to use the interrupt versions, it is strongly suggested that you use the loop versions.

-The __Released__ handlers are always called only once when the key is released.
+The __Released__ handlers are always only called once when the key is released.
 The __Pressed__ handlers are called at least once when the key is pressed, but may be called several times if you have configured auto repetition and the button is pressed long enough.
+Yes, you can configure both long presses and auto repetition at the same time.
+Have fun, but don't complain if it gets messy.

 Please refrain from calling other public methods that you may find in the header file.
 It is only in your best interest.
-Thank you for your cooperation.
+Thank you for your cooperation in this important matter.

 ### Properties